stolinski/tolin.ski/src/posts/popover.md

 ### Side note - Anchor Positioning

 Anchor positioning is a fix for elements placed in the top-layer where relative context doesn't exist.
 This is how you pin a menu to a location.
-It's great, but support sucks right now.
+It's great, but not only does support suck, the API itself is not agreed upon and still in flux.
+See: [Anchor Position Issues](https://github.com/WebKit/standards-positions/issues/216)

-<h4 class="h3">Can I use anchor positioning? - ❔ No 48% support</h4>
+<h4 class="h3">Can I use anchor positioning? - ❔ Big No 48% support</h4>

 But wait?!
 Is there a Polyfill?

-There is, [Anchor Polyfill](https://github.com/oddbird/css-anchor-positioning) but, it's not currently current to the spec, so probably best to use the above listed compatible anchor strategy.
+There is, [Anchor Polyfill](https://github.com/oddbird/css-anchor-positioning) but, it's not currently current to the spec, and the spec isn't final, so hold off for now.

 ___